-In an attempt to validate long known remedies and to understand their mechanism of action, hundreds of in-vitro (in a lab) studies have been performed with garlic extracts.
-Garlic extracts were also used in many animal models to verify it’s effectiveness against various bacteria.
+In an attempt to validate long-known remedies and to understand their mechanism of action, hundreds of in-vitro (performed in a lab setting) studies have been conducted with garlic extracts.
+Garlic extracts were also used in many animal models to verify its effectiveness against various bacteria.

 #2 Calculating Garlic Dosage For UTI

 In studies, time and time again, garlic demonstrates strong antibacterial properties.
 If you just glance through the results, it easy to feel convinced that garlic could cure a UTI and all other diseases in the world along with it.

 However, most of the studies are performed in a lab (in vitro) or on animals, and animal models are different than human experiments.
 For example, animals are frequently subjected to very high doses or the extract is delivered via injection.

 And when it comes to lab studies, bacteria are directly exposed to garlic concentrate on a Petrie dish.
 This is never the case in humans since garlic juice first needs to be metabolized by the liver before it reaches any other organs.
 Therefore, while these studies are a great first step to see what potential an herb has in fighting certain bacteria, there is no way to tell how this research can be translated into clinical recommendations for humans.

 When you drink garlic juice or eat raw garlic, the beneficial substances undergo major transformations leading to compounds that were not present in the original product (raw garlic or garlic supplements).
 These compounds are still not well researched.

 For example, you might know that Allicin (diallyl thiosulfinate), derived from garlic, is a highly potent natural antimicrobial substance.
 In a lab, it inhibits the growth of a variety of microorganisms, among them antibiotic-resistant strains.